 - The above two points should help you avoid splattering but it is worth making sure all surfaces, windows, light fittings etc. are adequately covered with dust sheets and masking tape.

 Feeling stuck or confused?

 Please note, while the following guide should help you achieve good results, painting is a skill that needs to be practised so don’t feel disheartened if your ceiling isn’t perfect.
 In addition, if at any time you feel out of your depth, do not hesitate to contact a professional decorator who will be happy to assist you.

 If you are considering hiring someone to help with your project, please see our painter and decorator price guide.
 This guide will give you an overview of the cost of hiring a professional, plus lots of useful information surrounding painting and decorating.

 You can, but for best results and a flawless finish, we recommend hiring a professional.

 Do I need any specialist equipment?

 You will need the tools listed in the guide above.

 How much does it cost to hire a professional painter and decorator to paint a ceiling?

-It will usually cost between £250 and £400 depending on the size of your ceiling and a number of other factors.
+It can cost between £250 – £400 depending on the size of your ceiling and a number of other factors.
 For more information, please see our painter and decorator price guide.